 15. Tokong Laut (Pinnacle): 5-24 meters (15-80 feet), several huge boulders and pinnacles, swim throughs, caverns, nook and crannies, gorgonians, soft corals, sponges, nudibranchs, boxfish, pufferfish, stingrays, lionfish, Napoleon wrasses, green turtles on practically every dive, blacktip reef, nurse, leopard, and occasionally whale sharks, strong currents possible, experienced level

 17. Sail Rock: 17 meters (57 feet): submerged shoal with variety of hard corals including staghorn and table coral, barrel sponges, sea whips, anemones, tube worms, grouper, sweetlips, batfish, triggerfish, schools of snapper and yellowtail barracuda, no current, all levels

-21. Teluk Kerma (D’Lagoon): 2-12 meters (6-40 feet), sandy lagoon surrounded by colorful hard corals, rich reef with good variety of sea life, bumphead parrotfish, anemones and clownfish, blue spotted and giant stingrays, no current, beginner and training level
+21. Teluk Kerma (D’Lagoon): 2-12 meters (6-40 feet), a sandy lagoon surrounded by colorful hard corals, a rich reef with a good variety of sea life, bumphead parrotfish, anemones and clownfish, blue spotted and giant stingrays, no current, beginner and training level

 22. Batu Nisan: 5-15 meters (15-50 feet), shallow rocky reef, brain, leaf, lobe and staghorn corals, good macro with shrimps, gobies, crabs, starfish, boxfish, tubeworms, colorful anemones and giant clams, Jenkin whiprays, blue spotted stingrays, bumphead parrotfish, angelfish, batfish, turtles, little current, great night dive, all levels